Abhijit-Mondal/personal-expense-tracker/README.md

 # personal-exprense-tracker

-A REST API for tracking expenses
+A java application for tracking expenses

+# Technologies to use:

+Java, Node.js, PostgreSQL

+# A REST API

+# A desktop application (based on JavaFX)

+# An android application